 As you could imagine; I was pretty disappointed.
 Anyone that knows me, will tell you that I am absolutely a changed person because of cannabis; I AM NOT the person I once was.
 I wish I had the means to expunge my record but I can’t for 15 years under Maryland law.
 I made a mistake; just like A LOT of people that work in the cannabis industry.
 In fact, everyone in the Maryland cannabis industry today, would have been criminals if they were selling cannabis here 5 years ago.

 This was by no means my 1st interview that went amazing but I didn’t get the job because of my past.
-This article would be WAY to long if I were to list all of them.
-Once I fully recovered from the horrors of opiates and alcohol (read how here) I knew that I not only wanted, but NEEDED to work in this amazing industry.
-Not only because it helped me clean my life up, but also because I had always been very vocal and active in the efforts to legalize cannabis.
+This article would be WAY too long if I were to list all of them.
+Once I fully recovered from the horrors of opiates and alcohol, I knew that I not only wanted to work in the industry.
+Not only because it helped me clean my life up, but also because I’ve always been very vocal and active in the efforts to legalize cannabis.
 With the knowledge and skills that I have attained over the years; I KNOW I’ll be a huge asset to the industry.

-I’m great with people; I’m well spoken; I have a good portfolio; I have great sales skills; I have an unmatched work ethic; I have an incredible passion for cannabis -But my past keeps haunting me; and the industry that I thought would be the most understanding and accepting is turning out to be the absolute opposite.
+I have an incredible passion for cannabis -But my past keeps haunting me, and the industry that I thought would be the most understanding and accepting is turning out to be the absolute opposite.

 When I began to grow cannabis, it was just as life-changing as when I became a patient.
 Using cannabis helped me heal my mind and body, but growing cannabis has helped me heal my soul!

 I decided that I didn’t necessarily need to work in the industry – That with my background and newfound growing skills – I want to help other people start growing their own!
 So let’s enjoy cannabis and grow together!